shamim1258/Shamim/Interview/Question/python_ques.md

 15. How will you check if a class is a child of another class?
 &emsp;<details>This is done by using a method called issubclass() provided by python.
 The method tells us if any class is a child of another class by returning true or false accordingly.

+## Python Libraries

+16. What do you know about pandas?
+17. Define pandas dataframe?
+18. How will you combine different pandas dataframes?
+&emsp;<details>The dataframes can be combines using the below approaches:

+append() method: This is used to stack the dataframes horizontally.
+Syntax: df1.append(df2) concat() method: This is used to stack dataframes vertically.
+This is best used when the dataframes have the same columns and similar fields.
+Syntax: pd.concat([df1, df2]) join() method: This is used for extracting data from various dataframes having one or more common columns. df1.join(df2)